mh-skjelvareid/vidtransgeoref/README.md

 UNDER DEVELOPMENT - NOT READY FOR END USERS

 ## Dependencies
-The module requires FFMPEG and ExifTool to be installed on your system.
-One way to install these is via Conda:
+The module requires the binaries FFMPEG and ExifTool to be installed on your system.
+The Python GeoPandas package also requires non-Python libraries.
+One simple way to install these is via Conda:

-    conda create -n vidtransgeotag -c conda-forge python=3.12 ffmpeg exiftool
+    conda create -n vidtransgeotag -c conda-forge python=3.12 ffmpeg exiftool geopandas

 Activate the environment afterwards: